steve-taylor/viz/README.md

 | `sourceMaps`                    | Whether to include source maps in the build                       | `false`                                                        |

 NOTE: If `chromeExecutablePath` isn't specified, Viz tries to find an installation of Chrome and may fail to do so.

+## Monorepo support

+To run a Viz command in a single monorepo package, specify the `packageDir` positional parameter (see usage above).

+When specified, `packageDir` overrides `testFilePath` and prefixes `outputPath`, `testReportOutputDir` and `tmpDir` in the config file, ensuring Viz generates output in the package's directory.

 ## Additional features